FOG and Businesses

-General Permit for the Discharge of Wastewater Associated with Food Preparation
+The Connecticut Department of Energy and Environmental Protection (CTDEEP) issued a General Permit for the Discharge of Wastewater Associated with Food Preparation Establishments effective September 30, 2005, and reissued October 5, 2015.

 The General Permit was issued to reduce the volume of animal fat, cooking oils, and frying grease discarded in wastewater.
 Liquefied fat, oil, or grease (FOG) discharged to the sanitary sewer system can accumulate at any location within the system.